sunishbharat/lida-ollama-extension/README.md

 ## About This Fork

-This repository extends [Microsoft lida](https://github.com/microsoft/lida) to natively support automated data summarization, visualization using local Ollama language models.
-With this enhancement, LIDA users are no longer restricted to cloud-based LLM providers—charts, summaries, and infographics can now be generated locally on your own machine using any LLM supported by Ollama.
+This repository extends [Microsoft lida](https://github.com/microsoft/lida) by adding native support for automated data summarization and visualization using local Ollama large language models.
+With this enhancement, lida users are no longer limited to cloud-based LLM providers.
+Charts, summaries and infographics can now be generated locally on your own machine using any LLMs supported by [Ollama](https://ollama.com/library?sort=newest).

-Based on testing, **llama3.1:8b** produces the most reliable output for JSON-format generation.
-Other models with fewer parameters (<8b) showed inconsistencies in producing valid JSON, causing processing failures.
+Testing showed that **llama3.1:8b** delivers the most reliable JSON-formatted output.
+Models with fewer parameters (<8b) were less consistent in producing valid JSON, leading to processing failures.

 ### Additional Supported LLM Providers